Abhinandan-Kumbhar/ControlsProject-InvertedPendulum/README.md

 ## Results
 ### Plots of angular deviation of pendulum from verticle and angular velocity of pendulum
+We expected the pendulum to stabilize with angle pi radians with -ve y axis and 0 angular velocity, that is what we get!!!
 ![Problem](https://github.com/Abhinandan-Kumbhar/ControlsProject-InvertedPendulum/blob/main/Plots.png)
 ### Demo video